 An employee of the year award is a title that some organisations bestow upon an employee (or multiple employees) to mark their exceptional work, contribution, behaviour, and/or success.

 While it’s often awarded on an annual basis (hence the name), this isn’t a hard and fast rule.
-You could choose to honour an employee in this way every week, once a month, each quarter, or all of the above!
+You could choose to recognize employees in this way every week, once a month, each quarter, or all of the above!

-Ultimately, it’s up to you and what feels appropriate for your business (although there’s no denying that hosting employee recognition awards too frequently risks “diluting” the honour).
+Ultimately, giving employee awards is up to you and what feels appropriate for your business (although there’s no denying that hosting employee recognition awards too frequently risks “diluting” the honour).

 Frequency isn’t the only way these programs differ between organisations either.
 The accolades for which they’re awarded do too.
-Some businesses give a general employee of the year award to mark someone’s overall contribution, while others choose to celebrate specific achievements.
-Examples include “Best Sales Figures”, “Most Improved Performer”, “Best.
-Attendance”, and “Best Team Player”.
+Some businesses give a general employee of the year award to mark someone’s overall contribution, while others choose to celebrate specific outstanding achievements when rewarding employees.
+Employee award ideas include “Best Sales Figures”, “Most Improved Performer”, “Most Dedicated Service”, “Positive Attitude Award”, “Best Attendance”, “Best Performance Award” and “Best Team Player”.

 Benefits of Employee Recognition Programs

 Hosting an employee of the year award isn’t just a gimmick; nor is it simply a good deed or a selfless act!
-The reality is that it leads to a host of positive outcomes in all corners.
+The reality such an award motivate employees and leads to a host of positive outcomes in all corners.
 Here are the primary ways you and the organisation stand to gain: